Last Updated on April 12, 2021 by Dani

 If you’re planning to visit Oktoberfest, book your accommodation early – in May at the very latest!
 Hostels and hotels fill up quickly, and prices go up like crazy.
 The earlier you book, the less you’ll pay (and the more likely you are to get a room in the first place).
 Don’t expect to couchsurf during Oktoberfest.
 Almost nobody is willing to put up with drunk Oktoberfest visitors.
 The earlier you book your accommodation, the better.
 I usually use Booking.com to find the best rates for hostels and hotels.

 Airfares to Munich go up during Oktoberfest as well.
 Consider flying to nearby airports such as Salzburg, Frankfurt or Stuttgart.
 You can get to Munich from these airports in 2 to 3 hours on the train and if booked in advance, train tickets are 29 Euros.
 Buses take a bit longer, but can be booked for as little as 10 Euros (sometimes even less).
-Check Omio.com to see the cheapest option for your trip – this website compares trains, planes and buses within Europe and gives you the cheapest and fastest ways to get there.Even though Couchsurfing is not an option during the festival, you should check out Munich Couchsurfing events, groups and forums – there are always meet-ups at Oktoberfest, with people arriving in the morning to hold a table for Couchsurfers.
+Check Omio.com to see the cheapest option for your trip – Omio compares train, bus and airfare in Europe and gives you the cheapest and fastest ways to get there.Even though Couchsurfing is not an option during the festival, you should check out Munich Couchsurfing events, groups and forums – there are always meet-ups at Oktoberfest, with people arriving in the morning to hold a table for Couchsurfers.
 That way, you know you’ll be enjoying a few beers with like-minded travelers.

 When you get into one of the tents, just ask people if you can join their table.
 One of the best things about Oktoberfest is the people you get to meet!And last but not least, one of the most important Oktoberfest tips: Get to the festival grounds early – ideally 10am, if you are looking to get a seat in one of the tents.
 On weekdays you’re much more likely to get a seat than on weekends.